EFDos/mupengui/README.md

 ![Alt text](data/screenshots/KDE_Input.png?raw=true "The whole reason why I'm making this")

-This frontend's goal for the first release is to feature:
+Some of the features are:

 * Basic graphics configuration (Fullscreen, resolution ...)
-* Mupen64plus plugins configuration
+* Selecting emulation plugins
-* Complete input configuration (including keyboard, mouse and joysticks)
-* Rom directory listing and remembering state from last use.
+* Rom Directory listing and remembering state from last use.
-*note: The first Alpha release is already available with some of these features.*
+* Rom Profiles allowing for different configurations for each Rom.

 Although primarily targeted for the Elementary OS Desktop and AppStore, it may work under any Desktop Environment given that libgranite is available - including KDE.

-Differently from some of the frontends available for Mupen64plus, this frontend interfaces directly with the emulator by interfacing with its shared library instead of sending commands to the Mupen64plus CLI frontend.
-This allows for a greater control over the emulation and its configuration options.

 ## Building and Installing [![Build Status](https://travis-ci.com/EFDos/mupengui.svg?branch=master)](https://travis-ci.com/EFDos/mupengui)